vtrevino/ogmapper/README.md

         ogmapper map -s x4s -t 8 -p 1 -i chm13v2-XXX-BW.ogi -o og.sam -2 U0a_R1.fq.gz U0a_R2.fq.gz

-Most parameters are self explained in the default output (without arguments).
+Most parameters are self-explanatory in the default output (without arguments).
 See the section ogMapper options (above).
 See also the Mapping Functions sections for details in the -s argument.

 ## Processing RNA reads (for pseudo-counts)
 Overall, using ogMapper, one can pseudo-quantify the gene expression from RNA-Seq experiments using the fast mapping.
 For this, the sequence of exons and transcripts is extracted from DNA to generate fasta files with the sequence of each transcript or exon.
-Then, these sequences are indexed and RNA reads are mapped to them.
+Then, these sequences are indexed, and RNA reads are mapped to them.
 This section explains how to use ogMapper to estimate fast pseudo-counts from RNA-Seq experiments.

 #### Step 1: Generate GTF indexes
 This step extracts the sequences for genes, exons, and transcripts from a fasta genome and gtf/gff files.